Spain, Frontex Look for Missing Migrant Boat Off Balearic Islands

 Posted on February 27, 2026

-Migrant rights group Walking Borders had warned on Thursday that three boats with 81 people on board - including 10 women and two babies - had gone missing along the route between Algeria and the Balearics on the Mediterranean Sea.
+Migrant rights group Walking Borders warned on Thursday that three boats carrying a total of 81 people, including 10 women and two babies, had lost contact after setting out from Algeria toward Europe.

-It was one of the fastest-growing migratory passages into the EU last year even as overall arrivals to the bloc fell.
+The route was one of the fastest-growing migratory passages into the EU last year, even as overall arrivals to the bloc fell.

 At least 483 migrants died or disappeared last year in the Western Mediterranean trying to reach Europe, according to the International Organization for Migration.

-Irregular migrant arrivals by sea to the Balearic Islands fell 25% between January and February 15 compared with the same period of last year, according to Spain's Interior Ministry data.
+Irregular migrant arrivals by sea to the Balearic Islands fell 25% between January and February 15 compared with the same period last year, data from Spain's Interior Ministry showed.

-Spain's Interior Minister Fernando Grande-Marlaska told Reuters last month that Madrid may request more Frontex air surveillance along the Algeria to the Balearics route.
+Spain's Interior Minister Fernando Grande-Marlaska told Reuters last month that Madrid may request more Frontex air surveillance along the Algeria-to-Balearics route.

-But he ruled out deploying Spanish police or handing equipment to Algeria, with which Spain had a testy relationship in recent years, to combat migration, and said the focus would be on deepening the exchange of security information.
+But he ruled out deploying Spanish police or handing equipment to Algeria, with which Spain has had a strained relationship in recent years, to combat smuggling of migrants, and said the focus would be on deepening the exchange of security information.

 Spanish police and the European Union border agency Frontex are searching for the boat, with Frontex and Spain's Guardia Civil using aircraft.